threefoldfoundation/www_docs_threefold_io/docs_website/docs/litepaper.md

 ### The Team

 We build on a successful track record.
-Indeed, our team has built some of the world's most advanced internet and cloud technologies that were later acquired by some of the biggeset names in the space for a cumulative of +USD 600 million and +44% IRR for our investors.
+Indeed, our team has built some of the world's most advanced internet and cloud technologies that were later acquired by some of the biggeset names in the space for a cumulative of +USD 600 million.

 ![Alt text](./img/track_record.png)